From world record breaking sports events to more intimate music showcases, the Barclaycard Arena has something for everyone.

-With 2,000 on-site car parking spaces across four car parks, driving to the Arena is no trouble.
-It can get busy though, so make sure you leave plenty of time for your journey.
+With 2,000 on-site car parking spaces, driving to the Arena is no trouble.
+It can get busy so leave plenty of time for your journey.

 With a choice of routes running right past the Arena, you’ll be able to hop on a bus and get on your way whatever the time of day.

 Jump on a train to Birmingham New Street, Moor Street, Snow Hill or Five Ways stations and you’ll only have a short walk to the Arena.

 With thousands of fans arriving for some of the biggest and best events, the Arena can get very busy.
 To avoid queues, pre-pay for your parking and get your evening started even sooner.

 Holding up to 15,800 fans at one time, the Barclaycard Arena is a fantastically flexible space.

 Whether it’s a sporting event in the side-seated arena or a more intimate concert, the venue can be adapted to have the perfect layout.
 Want to know what the venue will look like for your event?
 Check out the event’s page on the Barclaycard Arena website.